ejHoppe/DrawPokerApp/README.md

 # DrawPokerApp
-A Draw Poker application that simulates the Five Card Draw poker games found in casinos.
+A Draw Poker application with sound that simulates the Five Card Draw poker games found in casinos.